A further 203 people test positive for Covid-19 in Hartlepool as UK records over 180,000 cases

-Another 203 Covid-19 cases have been confirmed in Hartlepool as the UK records over 180,000 cases
+Another 267 Covid-19 cases have been confirmed in Hartlepool as the UK records over 180,000 cases.

 Deaths are recorded as Covid-19 related where a person has died within 28 days of a positive test.